eraofchaos/eraofchaos.github.io/units/Red Dragon.md

  **Rank:** SSR

  **Unit Soul:** [ Red Dragon](/Items/unt_110/)

+ **Unit second description :** The Dragon roars, making immune to state controls.
+The real dragon's blood resonates with the rest of its kin

  **Info:** The Dragon roars, making immune to state controls.
 The real dragon's blood resonates with the rest of its kin